Jason C. Bost, Esq., MBA

 JASON C. BOST, ESQ., MBA

-Jason, or "JayBee" as his friends and industry colleagues call him, has worked in the recording industry for almost 20 years, spending most of his time working on urban music projects, traditional and digital marketing, producer and artist personal management, A&R consulting, and project management.
+Jason, or "JayBee" as his friends and industry colleagues call him, has worked in the recording industry for over 20 years, spending most of his time working on urban music projects, traditional and digital marketing, producer and artist personal management, A&R consulting, and project management.
 He represented management clients on projects with Jay-Z, Beyoncé, Usher, Mos-Def, Kanye West, Carl Thomas, Ja-Rule, Lil Wayne, DJ Premier, Fat Joe, DITC, Dipset, G-Unit, Murder Inc., Bad-Boy, and many others.
 Jason also worked on Grammy award winning and nominated projects, Emmy award nominated projects and received numerous RIAA certified Diamond, Platinum and Gold recordings.
 He also represented clients and worked on projects for television networks such as HBO, Comedy Central, Showtime, VH-1 and worked on shows like Def Poetry Jam, the Dave Chappelle Show and the Ali G Show.

 Outside of entertainment, Jason has represented legal clients with family court custody and matrimonial matters, plaintiff (student) side special education litigation, civil judgment collections, real estate matters including bankruptcy and foreclosure defense and immigration matters.
 He has created and developed original business plans for non-profit and for-profit entities, assisted with securing project funding as well as provided project management for both domestic and internationally focused projects.
 Jason is also the managing partner for the New York Law Offices of Patel, Soltis, Cardenas & Bost LLC, which has offices in New Jersey (Jersey City, Hackensack and Freehold) and New York (Brooklyn and Manhattan).